concordusapps/inquire.js/README.md

 Inquire allows you to generate advanced query strings.
 Currently supports [armet][armet] syntax query strings.

+## Installation

+Inquire is available on the npm registry: [inquire][inquire]

+You can install it with npm.

+    npm install inquire

 ## The Problem

 Currently, query strings only conjoin predicates together with equality.